brandur/sorg/content/articles/cloud-databases.md

 provider.
-Vertical scaling will go a long way for organizations [who curate their data and offload lower fidelity information to less operable but more scalable data stores](/acid#scaling).
+Vertical scaling will go a long way for organizations [who curate their data and offload lower fidelity information to less operable but more scalable stores](/acid#scaling).

 After you're at the scale of AirBnB or Uber, something like Aurora should look interesting.
-It seems to have many of the advantages of Postgres, and yet still manages to to maintain data locality and scalable storage (at the costs of loss of dev/production parity and vendor lock in).
+It seems to have many of the advantages of Postgres, and yet still manages to maintain data locality and scalable storage (at the costs of loss of dev/production parity and vendor lock in).
 Organizations at this tier who run hot and need compute and